 Maryland Minimum Wage and Overtime Law Poster Required

-The Maryland Minimum Wage and Overtime Law is a minimum wage law poster by the Maryland Department Of Labor, Licensing and Regulation.
+The Maryland Minimum Wage and Overtime Law is a labor law posters poster by the Maryland Department Of Labor, Licensing and Regulation.
 This is a mandatory posting for all employers in Maryland, and businesses who fail to comply may be subject to fines or sanctions.

 This poster must be posted in a conspicuous place where all employees will see it.
 It describes what the minimum wage is for tipped and untipped employees, when the minimum wage will go up, and how much the minimum wage will be when it goes up, information on overtime.
 It also details exceptions to the Minimum Wage Law and Overtime Law and where to get information or file a complaint of a violation of rights under this law.